Anabolic steroids are prescription-only medicines.

 - hallucinations and delusions

-Stunted growth in adolescents
+Stunted growth in teenagers

 These are the same risks as recreational drug use and include:

-- damage to veins, leading to ulcers or gangrene
+- damage to veins leading to ulcers or gangrene

 - hepatitis B infection